Empowering WebAssembly with Thin Kernel Interfaces

 \subsection{Cross-Platform Support}

-Architecture-agnostic packaging of Wasm binaries has been a major thrust for adopting WebAssembly in many contexts, and hence is of prime importance for \sysname.
-Syscalls, however, are inherently non-portable and vary across architectures in both their syscall numbers and their functionality.
-For example, \texttt{x86} still supports redundant syscalls \texttt{stat} and \texttt{lstat} to maintain backwards compatibility, which are not present in newer architectures like \texttt{RISC-V} where \texttt{fstatat} is a superset of same. \sysname addresses these challenges with the following techniques:
+Architecture-agnostic packaging of Wasm binaries is of prime importance for \sysname.
+Syscalls, however, are often non-portable and vary across architectures both in their syscall numbers and their functionality. \sysname addresses these challenges with the following techniques:

-\paragraph{Name-bound syscalls} Since portability requires a clear distinction between the functionality of a syscall and its syscall number on the platform it is running on, \sysname uses \emph{name-bound syscalls} with statically defined type-signatures.
-These \textit{virtual syscalls}, consisting of a union of all syscalls across all supported architectures, serve as the single, complete \sysname syscall specification.
-Luckily, Linux syscalls show high commonality between platforms (Sec.~\ref{sec:scoping_syscalls}), simplifying host implementation efforts.
-The standard library contains the definitions for these virtual syscall numbers, and uses their mapping to name-bound syscalls to also support invocation by syscall number. \sysname implementations in the host are thus only responsible for faithfully attempting to execute a call, trapping if it cannot do so.
+\paragraph{Name-bound syscalls} \sysname enables cross-ISA portability using \emph{name-bound syscalls} with statically defined type signatures.
+This creates a clear distinction between the capabilities of the platform and the \sysname implementation, allowing the latter to trap if it cannot faithfully attempt the execution of a call.
+The set of \textit{virtual syscalls} in \sysname are thus a union of all syscalls across supported architectures, which serve as the single, complete \sysname syscall specification.
+Luckily, Linux syscalls show high commonality between platforms (Sec.~\ref{sec:scoping_syscalls}), simplifying cross-ISA portability efforts.

-\paragraph{Architecture-Specific Kernel Interfaces} Syscall arguments like \texttt{struct kstat} and file status flags, used by all \texttt{stat}-related syscalls and file control syscalls respectively, have different byte-level representations across architectures.
-In such scenarios, the host engine is responsible for translation to-and-from architecture-specific representations and \sysname-specific representations to maintain execution consistency.
-Pointers to thread-local state, which are typically stored in native hardware registers and updated during a context switch, uses a Wasm global in \sysname to address TLS data, similar in approach to WASI threads.
-Native page sizes also differ across platforms, but the 64KiB WebAssembly page size was conveniently chosen as a least-common multiple of popular platforms today, allowing native \texttt{mmap} calls to perform memory allocation with their own host page granularities.
+\paragraph{ISA-Specific Kernel Interfaces} Syscall arguments like \texttt{kstat} and file status flags, used by all \texttt{stat}-related syscalls and file control syscalls respectively, have different byte-level representations across ISAs. \sysname uses a dedicated representation for these arguments, and requires the host engine to perform layout conversion to-and-from ISA-specific representations to maintain execution consistency. \texttt{ioctl} operations also may differ across ISAs; currently we only implement \sysname on \texttt{x86-64}, \texttt{aarch64}, and \texttt{riscv64}, which use identical operation values.
+Fortunately, such disparities across ISAs are rare and require only a few lines of code to translate.